 6.1 Virtually all of Fylde Council's coastal and estuarine boundaries are covered by an environmental or landscape designation.
-The most significant of these is the Ribble and Alt Estuaries SPA which has also been designated as a Special Protection Area under the EU Directive on the Conservation of Wild Birds (79/409/EEC) and as a RAMSAR Wetland site in accordance with the International RAMSAR Treaty.
-These designations (International and European) recognise the importance of the Ribble Estuary as a habitat for migratory birds as it supports one of the biggest wintering and passage populations of wading birds in Britain.
+The most significant of these is the Ribble and Alt Estuaries which is designated as a Special Protection Area(SPA) under the EU Directive on the Conservation of Wild Birds (79/409/EEC) and as a Ramsar Wetland site in accordance with the International Ramsar Treaty.
+These international designations recognise the importance of the Ribble Estuary as a habitat for migratory birds as it supports one of the biggest wintering and passage populations of wading birds in Britain.
+The SPA is underpinned by the Ribble

+Estuary Site of Special Scientific Interest (SSSI).
 The Ribble Marshes are also designated as a National Nature Reserve, covering 4,520ha of intertidal and saltmarsh habitats at the mouth of the Ribble Estuary.
-The Ribble and Alt Estuaries is part of a network of sites which includes the Liverpool Bay SPA, the Martin Mere SPA, and the Marton Mere SPA.
+The Ribble and Alt Estuaries SPA is part of a network of SPA sites which includes the Liverpool Bay SPA, the Martin Mere SPA, and the Marton Mere SPA.
 Species move between these sites and Fylde's functionally linked land.
 This more local network of sites, including the Fylde Coast/Ribble Estuary connects with the rest of the North West coast from the Dee to the Solway.

-There are also five sites of Special Scientific Interest (SSSIs) in Fylde which are listed below:
+There are also five sites of Special Scientific Interest (SSSIs) in Fylde, these are nationally designated sites under the Wildlife and Countryside Act and are listed below: